 ERSEM outputs are aligned to OSPAR (Oslo-Paris) convention requirements, in support of the ecosystem-based approach to managing the marine environment which is being advocated by European governments.

-Open ocean ecosystem forecasts are currently pre-operational, but will soon be included in the operational deep ocean modelling systems through the inclusion of the Hadley Centre Ocean Carbon Cycle (HadOCC) model in the Forecasting Ocean Assimilation Model (FOAM).
+Open ocean ecosystem forecasts are currently pre-operational and are obtained through the inclusion of the Hadley Centre Ocean Carbon Cycle (HadOCC) model in the Forecasting Ocean Assimilation Model (FOAM).
 HadOCC is a Nutrient, Phytoplankton, Zooplankton, Detritus (NPZD) ecosystem model with the addition of two components representing carbon in the ocean: dissolved inorganic carbon and alkalinity.

 For access to these products please contact email@example.com.